Hariprasath2007-coder/NearMe/README.md

                 It is located in Vadapalani, Chennai, Tamil Nadu, India.
 It was renovated in the 1920s and a Rajagopuram was built during that time.
-The temple has grown in popularity, which is believed to be in part due to the patronage of cinema stars.  in standing position.
-The belief is very strong here that people who cannot undertake the pilgrimage to the Palani temple can visit the Vadapalani temple with their offerings.
-Palaniandavar showers devotees with his blessings just the same as in Southern Palani.
-His grace resolves all issues for devotees, and they believe in the power of this sacred temple.</font>
+The temple has grown in popularity, which is believed to be in part due to the patronage of cinema stars.  in, and they believe in the power of this sacred temple.</font>
         </p>
         <img src="temple.png" width="700" height="400" title="Vadapalani Temple">